meilisearch/documentation/reference/api/multi_index.md

         {
           "id":13682,
           "title":"Pooh's Heffalump Movie",
-          "overview":"Who or what exactly is a Heffalump…", "genres":[
+          "overview":"Who or what exactly is a Heffalump …", "genres":[
             "Animation",
             "Family",